LyubomirT/moveme.js/README.md

 const draggable = new Draggable(element);
 ```

-You can also set additional options, such as a boundary element, step size, and transition duration:
+You can also set additional options, such as a boundary element, step size, and transition duration (smooth gliding):

 ```js
 draggable.setBoundaries(document.getElementById('boundaryElement'));